What Is A Horizontal Tangent Line

 4. Computer Graphics

 In computer graphics, horizontal tangent lines are used in curve modeling and surface design.
-Bezier curves and splines, which are commonly used to create smooth curves and surfaces, rely on the concept of tangent lines to ensure that the curves are continuous and have the desired shape.
+Bezier curves and splines, which are commonly used to create smooth curves and surfaces, rely on the concept of tangent lines to make sure the curves are continuous and have the desired shape.

 5. Machine Learning

 In machine learning, horizontal tangent lines (or, more generally, critical points) play a role in understanding the loss landscape of a model during training.
-Identifying regions with flat gradients (near horizontal tangent lines in a simplified analogy) can help in analyzing the training process and optimizing model performance.
+Identifying regions with flat gradients (near horizontal tangent lines in a simplified analogy) can help in analyzing the training process and optimizing model performance The details matter here..

 Limitations and Considerations